Dixi09/Decentralized-Voting-Sytem-With-Multimodel/README.md

 ## Project Overview

-SecureVote Chain is a Bachelor of Engineering (BE) major project that implements a secure, transparent, and tamper-proof voting system using blockchain technology and biometric verification.
+SecureVote Chain is a project that implements a secure, transparent, and tamper-proof voting system using blockchain technology and biometric verification.
 The system provides:

 - Facial recognition for voter authentication
 - Two-factor authentication with OTP